pramoth1982/demo-repo/readme1.md

-#demo read me file
+#demo read me file - v2.0

-clone
-add
-comit
-push
-pull
+clone #clone the repo to local add #add files comit #save push #push the files into repo pull #pull the latest changes from the repo